CS2103JUN2017-T2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 > Command: `add Football match on 2nd August 6 pm to 9 pm tag play`
 - Scroll down the Events List to ensure that it is successfully added.

+### Add an event using defaults for fast entry
+> Command: `add Christmas party from christmas 7pm`
+- A default duration of 1 hour will be used as the duration of the event to infer the ending datetime.

 ### Add a duplicate entry
 > Command: `add Wash dishes`
 - MultiTasky should prevent us from adding duplicate entries.
 This also applies to deadlines and floating tasks.